joodie/clojure-refactoring/README.markdown

     lein plugin install joodie/clojure-refactoring 0.6.5-SNAPSHOT

-The `clojure-refactoring` Emacs functions will then be available whenever you run `clojure-jack-in` to start a SLIME session.
+The `clojure-refactoring` Emacs functions will then be available whenever you run `M-x clojure-jack-in` to start a SLIME session.

+If you don't want to install as a leiningen plugin, you can also declare clojure-refactoring as a dependency in your project.clj, pom.xml or use some other dependency mechanism.
+As long as the clojure-refactoring jar ends up on your class path, `clojure-jack-in` will make sure the emacs interface is loaded.

+If you don't use `clojure-jack-in`, see the section "Customized Installation" below.

 Usage
 ---